Esri/node-arcgis/README.md

 ## Contributing

+This is an OPEN Open Source Project.
 Anyone and everyone is welcome to contribute.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).
+Please see our [guidelines for contributing](./CONTRIBUTING.md) for more information.

 ## Licensing
 Copyright 2016 Esri